fmuiin14/fmuiin14.github.io/content/about.md

 url: "/about/"
 ---

 Hi, Fathul Muiin here.
 I'm a backend engineer from West Java, Indonesia.
 Become coder since 2020.
+You can see my projects & portofolio below.
 # Areas Of Knowledge
     - Programming Language:
       - PHP